Well, I’m half a year now here in Scotland. Unbelievable, how fast time flew by!

 One day, I’ll be having a proper working hob again, I’m very, very certain of that.
 I do better not start talking about the gas oven …

-Well, having talked about my hob I had the most lovely of apple compote ever.
+Well, having talked about my hob I had the most lovely of an apple compote ever.
 Having been at castles with lovely gardens and great produce, I brought home the best fresh, juiciest and organic apples.
-Cooked without anything than just themselves it produced a great, sumptuous and most delicious apple sauce (despite cooking away like mad).
+Cooked without anything than just themselves it produced a great, sumptuous and most delicious apple sauce (despite cooking away like mad)(Nasty little gas hob).

-What luck I had been at the right place at the right time!
+What a luck I had been at the right place at the right time!